-Grandma's favorite homemade pumpkin pie recipes will make delicious dessert pies that you'll be proud to serve on any occasion.
-Learn how to make pumpkin pies the old fashioned way, from scratch, and you'll never go back to using canned pumpkin fillings.
+Grandma's old fashioned pumpkin pie recipes will make homemade dessert pies that you'll be proud to serve on any occasion.
+Learn how to make pumpkin pies from scratch, and you'll never go back to using canned pumpkin fillings.

 whipped cream or vanilla ice cream.
 They're easily made and great tasting.
 So treat yourself today.

 The White House Cook Book (1913)

 Cut up in several pieces, do not pare it; place them on baking tins and set them in the oven; bake slowly until soft, then take them out, scrape all the pumpkin from the shell, rub it through a colander.
 It will be fine and light and free from lumps.

 For three pies: One quart of milk, three cupfuls of stewed and strained pumpkin, one and one-half cupfuls of sugar, one-half cupful of molasses, the yolks and whites of four eggs beaten separately, a little salt, one tablespoonful each of ginger and cinnamon.